 Praying mantis captures food with quick reflexes, fatal grip

 Insects range from beautiful butterflies to everyday ants to creepy spiders and everything in between.
-Praying mantids are in between with their strange looks and fatal forelegs.
+Praying mantises are in between with their strange looks and fatal forelegs.

 A praying mantis specimen

-Mantids are not as common as ants, grasshoppers or spiders.
+Mantises are not as common as ants, grasshoppers or spiders.
 Usually, you will accidentally find them.
-Praying mantids are typically green or brown and blend in well with their surroundings.
+Praying mantises are typically green or brown and blend in well with their surroundings.

 As it waits, the mantis holds its forelegs folded against its prothorax in preparation to snatch an insect.
 This pose suggests an attitude of prayer and is how the praying mantis received its name.

 A mantis can swivel its head 180 degrees, giving it a wide field of vision.
-Its two compound eyes and three single eyes between the two eyes allows it to gauge the distance of moving objects up to 60 feet away.
+A praying mantis has five eyes—three single eyes in between two compound eyes— that allow it to gauge the distance of moving objects up to 60 feet away.

-If the insect is within range, the mantis will slowly swivel its head and prothorax in the insect’s direction and will then quickly snatch the insect with its spined forelegs.
+If an insect is within range, the mantis slowly swivels its head and prothorax in the insect’s direction and then quickly snatches the insect with its spined forelegs.

-Once the insect is in the mantid’s pincerlike grip, the mantis begins to devour the insect alive because its strong grip prevents the prey from escaping.
+Once an insect is in the mantis’s pincerlike grip, the mantis begins to devour the insect alive because its strong grip prevents the prey from escaping.

 Spiny forelegs and triangular head characterize the praying mantis